Online Directory Business Model Explained

 12 Cars

-Companies like Autotrader or cars.com are online directories that help users buy and sell cars.
+Companies like Autotrader or Cars.com are online directories that help users buy and sell cars.

 Simple as that.